PipedreamHQ/pipedream/docs/docs/quickstart/README.md

 ![image-20220125185305043](./image-20220125185305043.png)

-Click to connect you Google Sheets account to Pipdream (or select it from the dropdown if you previously connected an account).
+Click to connect you Google Sheets account to Pipedream (or select it from the dropdown if you previously connected an account).

 ![image-20220125185354469](./image-20220125185354469.png)